The Sims 3 expansion packs: Music

 The score to World Adventures was composed by Steve Jablonsky, who had previously composed the score to The Sims 3.
 He recorded his score with a 35-piece string and woodwind ensemble at Eastwest Studios in Hollywood.

 Nelly Furtado, Pixie Lott, Stefanie Heinzmann, Matt & Kim, The Young Punx and other artists contributed songs in Simlish for the pack.

 Reception

 Early reception of World Adventures was positive, earning a Metacritic rating of 81.

 GamePro argued the pack's only bad feature was being able to make players lose several hours in the addictive gameplay.
-IGN's Steve Butts criticized the adventure-based gameplay and the difficulty of having family vacations, however, he concluded, "I hope World Adventures sets the pattern for future Sims expansions."
+IGNs Steve Butts criticized the adventure-based gameplay and the difficulty of having family vacations, however, he concluded, "I hope World Adventures sets the pattern for future Sims expansions."

 World Adventures was listed as seventh in a list of the top ten selling PC games (expansion pack) of 2009, according to NPD sales charts.
 The Sims 3 was listed as the highest selling game of 2009.